msgai/netomi-chat-ios/README.md

 ```
 © 2025 Netomi.
 All rights reserved.
-This sample app is for demonstration purposes only.
 The Netomi Mobile Chat SDK may include its own license terms.
 Refer to Netomi's official documentation for legal details.
 ```